Sidney Holland: First term, 1949–1951

 The Sidney Holland National Government implemented economic reforms, dismantling many state controls including butter and petrol rationing.
-His government also emphasized individualism, personal freedom, and private enterprise in accordance with its 1949 electoral platform.
+His government also emphasised individualism, personal freedom, and private enterprise in accordance with its 1949 electoral platform.
 One of Holland's first acts as Prime Minister was to abolish the Legislative Council, the upper house of the country's Parliament on 1 December 1950.
 As a result, the New Zealand Parliament became a unicameral body consisting solely of the House of Representatives.
 Besides serving as Prime Minister, Holland also served as the Minister of Finance.
 However, Holland did not carry on with his Party's promise to abolish compulsory unionism, which Labour had introduced in 1936.
 Due to opposition from several trade unions, the government compromised by simply passing a law forcing unions to obtain majority support in a vote before the union could make donations to the opposition Labour Party, which was traditionally associated with the trade unions.

 In 1950, the National Government reinstated the death penalty, which had been phased out by the previous Labour Government in 1935 and abolished for murder in 1941.
 Another eight executions were carried out through Holland's administration (out of 36 murder convictions, 22 of whom had resulted in a death sentence).
 To solve the partisan-infected issue Holland called for a referendum to be held on the same day as the general election of 1957, but the proposal failed to make the ballot.
 No executions were carried out under Holland's successor, Keith Holyoake, and in 1961 Holyoake oversaw a vote in which Parliament voted 41–30 (with eleven National MPs crossing the floor) to abolish capital punishment for murder.

 In 1951, Prime Minister Sidney Holland faced a major challenge from the militant Waterside Workers' Union during the 1951 waterfront dispute (13 February – 11 July 1951).
 The 1951 waterfront dispute was sparked by the refusal of shipowners to give a 15 per cent wage rise to the watersiders who proceeded to ban overtime work.
 The shipowners retaliated by imposing a lock-out on striking workers.
 When the watersiders refused to accept arbitration, the National Government imposed emergency regulations under the 1932 Public Safety Conversation Act which drastically curtailed civic liberties, including the freedom of speech and expression.
 The Regulations were designed to silence and criminalise any support for the watersiders, including food supplies for their families, and pro-watersider publications.
 In addition, Holland ordered the armed forces to unload cargo from ports and deregistered the Waterside Union and seized its funds.
 After 151 days, the watersiders capitulated.